SpinalHDL/SpinalTemplateSbt/README.md

 sbt "runMain projectname.MyTopLevelSim"
 ```

-* The example hardware description is into `hw/spinal/projectname/MyTopLevel.scala`
+* The example hardware description is in `src/main/scala/projectname/MyTopLevel.scala`
-* The testbench is into `hw/spinal/projectname/MyTopLevelSim.scala`
+* The testbench is in `src/main/scala/spinal/projectname/MyTopLevelSim.scala`

 When you really start working with SpinalHDL, it is recommended (both for comfort and efficiency) to use an IDE, see the [Getting started](https://spinalhdl.github.io/SpinalDoc-RTD/master/SpinalHDL/Getting%20Started/index.html).